lumi-openlcoud/opencloud-docs/zh/guideline/en-product-discription.md

 - **Timing Switch: **This device can turn off appliances which do not have to be always in standby status in long term at a specified time to achieve intelligent control of appliances.
 - **Power-off Memory**: In case of power-off, the Plug will maintain the status before power-off when the power is turned on.
 - **Charging Protection**: The plug will be turned off automatically when the power is below 2W for half an hour.
+- **Routing Function**: Smart Plug has ZigBee signal relay function.
+It can expand the coverage of Hub ZigBee signal and act as a bridge between the Hub and Sub-device.

 **<u>Basic Parameters</u>**